wiseodd/probgenai.github.io/docs/index.md

 slug: /
 ---

-# CS9840: Probabilistic Generative AI
+# CS 9840: Probabilistic Generative AI

-Summarized course website for CS9840: Probabilistic GenAI, Winter 2026.
+Summarized course website for CS 9840: Probabilistic GenAI, Winter 2026.
 Students will learn the **theoretical foundations** for generative AI.

 > From chatbots to image generators, Generative AI (GenAI) is reshaping the world.
 What algorithms and probabilistic principles power this revolution?